Skip to content

 For almost twelve years, Ontario courts have recognized torts for different types of invasion into a person’s privacy.
 Recently, a fourth privacy tort was adopted by the Ontario Superior Court of Justice in a family law case.
 As a result of Justice Kristjanson’s ruling in the case of Yenovkian v Gulian, 2019 ONSC 7279, Ontario plaintiffs are now able to advance claims for the tort of publicity which places the plaintiff in a false light.

 In Yenovkian, the father had engaged in years of cyberbullying of the mother, including posting videos and photographs, and personal information and comments about their children to the internet.
-He created a website that focussed on the mother, her parents and their family business.
+He created a website that focused on the mother, her parents and their family business.
 The images and videos posted to the website included oral and written comments that his former spouse and her parents had committed various felonies, including child abuse, kidnapping, and theft and fraud against several governments.
 His conduct caused the mother to suffer several mental health issues.

 Justice Kristjanson set out the elements of the tort of publicity placing the plaintiff in a false light as follows: